southwick-associates/lifetime/github-vignettes/retention.md

 Data Preparation
 ----------------

 We could modify the above function, but filtering problems can also crop-up in downstream calculations.
-To streamline filtering customers of interest, package lifetime uses a split operation that separates a the license history into 2 components: (1) a "year0" customer table used as reference for filtering, and (2) a "history" table for calculating retention.
+To streamline filtering customers of interest, package lifetime uses `yrs_zero` preparation functions that incorporate a split operation to separate license history into 2 components: (1) a "year0" customer table used as reference for filtering, and (2) a "history" table for calculating retention.

 ``` r
 hunt_split <- yrs_zero_split(hunt)